How to File ITR Online in India: Complete Step-by-Step Guide (2025)

 - Pay via net banking/debit card

-- Note down challan number
+- Note down challan number and enter in ITR form

 - Preview the complete return